 Baltimore

 The land that is present-day Baltimore was used as hunting ground by Paleo-Indians.
 In the early 1600s, the Susquehannock began to hunt there.
-People from the Province of Maryland established the Port of Baltimore in 1706 to support the tobacco trade with Europe, and established the Town of Baltimore in 1729.
-During the American Revolutionary War, the Second Continental Congress, fleeing Philadelphia prior to its fall to British troops, moved their deliberations to Henry Fite House on West Baltimore Street from December 1776, to February 1777, permitting Baltimore to serve briefly as the nation's capital, before it returned to Philadelphia in March 1777.
-The Battle of Baltimore was pivotal during the War of 1812, culminating in the failed British bombardment of Fort McHenry, during which Francis Scott Key wrote a poem that would become "The Star-Spangled Banner", designated as the national anthem in 1931.
+People from the Province of Maryland established the Port of Baltimore in 1706 to support the tobacco trade with Europe and established the Town of Baltimore in 1729.
+During the American Revolutionary War, the Second Continental Congress briefly moved its deliberations to the Henry Fite House from December 1776 to February 1777 prior to the capture of Philadelphia to British troops, which permitted Baltimore to serve briefly as the nation's capital before it returned to Philadelphia.
+The Battle of Baltimore was pivotal during the War of 1812, culminating in the British bombardment of Fort McHenry, during which Francis Scott Key wrote a poem that became "The Star-Spangled Banner" and was designated as the national anthem in 1931.
 During the Pratt Street Riot of 1861, the city was the site of some of the earliest violence associated with the American Civil War.

 The Baltimore and Ohio Railroad, the nation's oldest, was built in 1830 and cemented Baltimore's status as a transportation hub, giving producers in the Midwest and Appalachia access to the city's port.
-Baltimore's Inner Harbor was the second leading port of entry for immigrants to the US and a major manufacturing center.
-After a decline in major manufacturing, heavy industry, and restructuring of the rail industry, Baltimore has shifted to a service-oriented economy.
-Johns Hopkins Hospital and University are the top employers.
-Baltimore is home to the Baltimore Orioles of Major League Baseball, and the Baltimore Ravens of the National Football League.
+Baltimore's Inner Harbor was the second-leading port of entry for immigrants to the U.S. and a major manufacturing center.
+After a decline in heavy industry and restructuring of the rail industry, Baltimore has shifted to a service-oriented economy.
+Johns Hopkins Hospital and University are now the top employers.
+Baltimore is also home to the Baltimore Orioles of Major League Baseball and the Baltimore Ravens of the National Football League.
+It is ranked as a Gamma−world city by the Globalization and World Cities Research Network.

-Many Baltimore neighborhoods have rich histories.
 The city is home to some of the earliest National Register Historic Districts in the nation, including Fell's Point, Federal Hill, and Mount Vernon.
-Baltimore has more public statues and monuments per capita than any other city in the country.
-Nearly one third of the buildings (over 65,000) are designated as historic in the National Register, more than any other US city.
+Baltimore has more public statues and monuments per capita than any other city in the U.S. Nearly one third of the buildings (over 65,000) are designated as historic in the National Register, more than any other U.S. city.
 Baltimore has 66 National Register Historic Districts and 33 local historic districts.
-The historical records of the government of Baltimore are located at the Baltimore City Archives.

 Provided by Wikipedia